TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-api-metric-classic.md

     ownershipId="AzureMonitoring_Alerts_ActivityLogAndMetricAlerts"
 />

-# I am having issues managing classic metric alerts using ARM templates, REST API, PowerShell or CLI
+# I am having issues managing classic metric alerts using ARM templates, REST API, PowerShell, or CLI

 [Classic metric alerts](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-classic-portal) monitor platform or custom metric values for your Azure resources and notify you if a metric breaches a threshold.